ggman20/numpy-lessons/README.md

 # numpy-lessons
-This repository is for my numpy workings
+This repository is for my numpy lessons